-- Demonstrates active listening skills - Assesses own performance - Actively seeks feedback from appropriate sources - Demonstrates receptive behavior and positive attitude toward feedback - Incorporates specific feedback into behaviors - Maintains two-way communication without defensiveness

-- Critiques own performance accurately - Responds effectively to constructive feedback - Utilizes feedback when establishing professional and patient related goals - Develops and implements a plan of action in response to feedback - Provides constructive and timely feedback

-- Independently engages in a continual process of self evaluation of skills, knowledge and abilities - Seeks feedback from patients/clients and peers/mentors - Readily integrates feedback provided from a variety of sources to improve skills, knowledge and abilities - Uses multiple approaches when responding to feedback - Reconciles differences with sensitivity - Modifies feedback given to patients/clients according to their learning styles
+Beginning Level: Intermediate Level: Entry Level: Demonstrates active listening skills Assesses own performance Actively seeks feedback from appropriate sources Demonstrates receptive behavior and positive attitude toward feedback Incorporates specific feedback into behaviors Maintains two-way communication without defensiveness Critiques own performance accurately Responds effectively to constructive feedback Utilizes feedback when establishing professional and patient related goals within the plan of care Develops and implements a plan of action in response to feedback Provides constructive and timely feedback Independently engages in a continual process of self-evaluation of skills, knowledge, and abilities Seeks feedback from patients/clients and peers/mentors Readily integrates feedback provided from a variety of sources to improve skills, knowledge, and abilities Uses multiple approaches when responding to feedback Reconciles differences with sensitivity Modifies feedback given to patients/clients according to their learning styles I function predominantly in the beginning/intermedia Examples of specific behaviors to support my self-as regarding this riviessional Denavior, rwould like to inprove in the following ways.
+Click here to enter text.